aklump/drupal_loft_social/README.md

 ## Installation/Configuration
 1. Install as usual, see [http://drupal.org/node/70151](http://drupal.org/node/70151) for further information.
-1. This module needs a fb_social like preset, so if you haven't created one, do so now.
+1. Visit `admin/structure/fbsocial` and set your _Facebook application id_ and _Base URL_ and submit the form.
+1. Visit `admin/config/services/loft-social` and review/alter/submit the settings form.

 1. Set your twitter url in the On the Web settings form.
-1. Now, set Base URL at `admin/structure/fbsocial` and this module will do it's magic.
-1. Return to the module settings page and copy the text at the bottom of the form and paste into `settings.php`.
+1. Return to the module settings page and copy the text at the bottom of the form and paste into `settings.php` if you wish to disable the ability for admins to change these settings (a good idea once you start getting like counts, etc.)

 ## API